WorldPop Project: Areas of interest

-Population Estimation
+Population estimation

 WorldPop develops statistical population modelling methods to produce gridded population estimates that support census activities.
 The programme develops new methods for data synthesis that use demographic and health surveys, census, satellite imagery, cell phone and other data to create consistent gridded outputs and map detailed population densities.
-These methods are subjected to peer review and many of the output datasets are published as open access in the journal Scientific Data.

 A case study evaluating several geospatial datasets against the 'gold-standard' census data for Bioko Island, Equatorial Guinea found that while the WorldPop Constrained dataset for the area matched best at lower population densities, WorldPop Unconstrained data performed poorly at all densities.

 Population of Papua New Guinea

-Although the government of Papua New Guinea had estimated the country's population at 9.4 million, unpublished findings of a population estimation study funded by the United Nations Population Fund and conducted by WorldPop in November 2022 suggested the true population is close to 17 million.
+Although the government of Papua New Guinea had estimated the country's population at 9.4 million, unpublished findings of a population estimation study funded by the United Nations Population Fund and conducted by WorldPop in November 2022 suggested the true population was close to 17 million.
+This estimate was reviewed and amended to less than 11 million and the methodology used to calculate this figure was published in July 2023.